mathworks-ref-arch/matlab-parallel-server-on-kubernetes/README.md

 To build a custom Docker image, see [Create a MATLAB Parallel Server Container Image](images/worker/README.md).
 Push the image to a repository that is visible to your Kubernetes cluster.

-Modify your `values.yaml` file to set the `workerImage` and `workerImageTag` parameters to the URI and tag of your image before installating the Helm chart.
+Modify your `values.yaml` file to set the `matlabImage` and `matlabImageTag` parameters to the URI and tag of your image before installing the Helm chart.

 #### Mount MATLAB from a PersistentVolume